EdenOved/popcorn-palace/README.md

 # Popcorn Palace - Movie Ticket Booking System
-**This project was developed as part of the AT&T TDP Backend Assignment.**

 A Spring Boot RESTful API for managing movies, showtimes, and seat bookings.
 It supports full CRUD operations and includes validation to ensure safe and consistent booking behavior.